 With the globe completely overrun with garbage and Operation Clean Up having completely failed, the human race now lives on a spaceship.

 Obese, brainwashed, and mindlessly distracted by technology, mankind is practically at an end—just like the environment.
-That is, until Wall-E and his robot girlfriend Eva show up and save us all.
+That is, until WALL-E and his robot girlfriend EVE show up and save us all.

 9. Up (2009)

 "Adventure is out there!"Charles F. Muntz